BuzzFeedNews/2018-10-russian-troll-tweets/README.md

-# How Russia’s Twitter Army Trolled Unsuspecting American Voters
+# How Russia’s Online Trolls Engaged Unsuspecting American Voters — And Sometimes Duped The Media

 Data and [R](https://www.r-project.org/) code underlying the orginal analysis reported in this Oct.
 25, 2018 [BuzzFeed News article](https://www.buzzfeednews.com/article/peteraldhous/russia-online-trolls-viral-strategy) on the success of Russian online trolls in disseminating their content.
 The article also describes findings from a study conducted by Microsoft Research.